odacristo/phantom-installer/README.md

 GOSS: GgfoFv2JaJjh8TnPYkoYM9dEBJVjossBt3

-# Feature
+# Features

-* No Linux knowledge needed
 * Fully self-sufficient
-* Minimal memory and disk usage (in the 10s of megabytes vs. gigabytes)
-* Hot-swap with live node daemons, no restart required
 * No static IP required
+* No Linux knowledge needed
 * Automated e-mail backup from the masternode config file
+* Minimal memory and disk usage (in the 10s of megabytes vs. gigabytes)
+* Auto Update - When we release updates, your installation is receiving the updates automatically

 # Masternodes K - O